Mining: Environmental regulation

+Countries with strongly enforced mining regulations commonly require environmental impact assessment, development of environmental management plans, and mine closure planning prior beginning mine operations.
+Environmental monitoring during operation and after closure may also be required.
+Government regulations may not be well enforced, especially in the developing world.

 For major mining companies and any company seeking international financing, there are a number of other mechanisms to enforce environmental standards.
 These generally relate to financing standards such as the Equator Principles, IFC environmental standards, and criteria for Socially responsible investing.
 Mining companies have used this oversight from the financial sector to argue for some level of industry self-regulation.
 In 1992, a Draft Code of Conduct for Transnational Corporations was proposed at the Rio Earth Summit by the UN Centre for Transnational Corporations (UNCTC), but the Business Council for Sustainable Development (BCSD) together with the International Chamber of Commerce (ICC) argued successfully for self-regulation instead.

 This was followed by the Global Mining Initiative which was begun by nine of the largest metals and mining companies and which led to the formation of the International Council on Mining and Metals, whose purpose was to "act as a catalyst" in an effort to improve social and environmental performance in the mining and metals industry internationally.
 The mining industry has provided funding to various conservation groups, some of which have been working with conservation agendas that are at odds with an emerging acceptance of the rights of indigenous people – particularly the right to make land-use decisions.

 Certification of mines with good practices occurs through the International Organization for Standardization (ISO).
 For example, ISO 9000 and ISO 14001, which certify an "auditable environmental management system", involve short inspections, although they have been accused of lacking rigor.
 Certification is also available through Ceres' Global Reporting Initiative, but these reports are voluntary and unverified.
 Miscellaneous other certification programs exist for various projects, typically through nonprofit groups.

 The purpose of a 2012 EPS PEAKS paper was to provide evidence on policies managing ecological costs and maximize socio-economic benefits of mining using host country regulatory initiatives.
 It found existing literature suggesting donors encourage developing countries to: